-To authors: A regular paper presentation would be 30 mins in total (including 5 mins Q&A).
+To authors: A regular paper presentation would be 15 mins recorded presentation plus 3 mins Q&A.

 Recent advances in cloud services and outsourced computation provide a promising paradigm for applications that generate, collect or process large amounts of sensitive data.
 However, they introduce significant security and privacy issues.
 Among others, ensuring proper access control and trust on the infrastructure is a crucial challenge.
 In this talk, I will overview the challenges and solutions related to attribute-based encryption for access control and related transparency issues.
 I will present some of our recent work related to integrated privacy-preserving user-centric access control supporting secure deduplication to address key security and privacy challenges in cloud services.
 Such attribute-based encryption approaches, as well as other emerging cryptographic mechanisms for secure computation typically employ a third-party authority (TPA) as an integral component that need to be trusted.
 Recent work on certificate transparency approaches provides a promising direction to address such general trust issues related to a TPA.
 We will present our recent work tailored towards such authority transparency issues and discuss challenges ahead.